Some Fundamental Theorems in Mathematics: Uniformization

 \section{Uniformization}

 A {\bf Riemann surface} is a one-dimensional {\bf complex manifold}.
-It is {\bf simply connected} if its fundamental group is trivial meaning that its genus $b_1$ is zero.
-Two Riemann surfaces are {\bf conformally equivalent} or simply {\bf equivalent} if they are equivalent as complex manifolds, that if a bijective morphism $f$ between them is a diffeomorphism which respects the complex structure (meaning that $f$ and $f^{-1}$ are analytic).
+This means is is a connected two-dimensional real manifold so that the transition functions of the atlas are holomorphic mappings of the complex plane.
+It is {\bf simply connected} if its fundamental group is trivial (equivalently, its genus $b_1$ is zero).
+Two Riemann surfaces are {\bf conformally equivalent} or simply {\bf equivalent} if they are equivalent as complex manifolds, that is if there is a bijective morphism $f$ between them.
+A map $f:S \to S'$ is holmorphic if for every choice of coordinates $\phi:S \to \mathbb{C}$ and $\psi':S' \to \mathbb{C}$, the maps $\phi' \circ f \circ \phi^{-1}$ are holomorphic.
 The {\bf curvature} is the Gaussian curvature of the surface.
 The {\bf uniformization theorem} is: \satz{A Riemann surface is equivalent to one with constant curvature.}